Cal (1984 film)

 Cal is a 1984 Irish drama film directed by Pat O'Connor and starring John Lynch and Helen Mirren.
-Based on the novella Cal written by Bernard MacLaverty who also wrote the script, the film was entered into the 1984 Cannes Film Festival, where Mirren won the award for Best Actress.
+Based on the novella Cal (1983) written by Bernard MacLaverty, who also wrote the script, the film was entered into the 1984 Cannes Film Festival, where Mirren won the award for Best Actress.
+Most of the movie was filmed in Drogheda in locations around the town, including Barrack Street and St. Finian's Park.

 Plot

-Cal (John Lynch) is a young member of the Provisional Irish Republican Army (IRA) in 1970s Northern Ireland.
+Cal is a young member of the Provisional Irish Republican Army (IRA) in 1970s Northern Ireland.
 He acts as a driver on a nighttime murder of a member of the Royal Ulster Constabulary (RUC), which takes place at the victim's home in view of his father, who is also shot.

-One year later, Cal learns that a librarian, Marcella (Helen Mirren), to whom he is attracted, is a Catholic and the widow of the victim.
+One year later, Cal learns that a librarian, Marcella, to whom he is attracted, is a Catholic and the widow of the victim.
 Cal wants to leave the IRA, but is pressured to remain.
 He and his father live in the city, where they feel threatened by Orange Order marches and are harassed by Loyalist gangs.
 Cal is offered work in Marcella's Protestant husband's family farm, where she lives.
 Initially he works as a hand and, after he and his father are burned out, moves to a semi-derelict cottage on the farm, without telling the IRA his new location.

 Marcella is unhappy, feeling suffocated by her domineering mother-in-law and sick father-in-law.
 Marcella confesses that her marriage was not a happy one.
 Over time, Cal and Marcella begin a love affair—with Marcella unaware of Cal's role in her husband's death.

 While Christmas shopping for Marcella and her child, he is abducted by the IRA, who are unwilling for him to leave them.
 The car is stopped at a British Army checkpoint and tries to get away.
 In the ensuing crash, Cal escapes and makes his way to Marcella's home, where he declares his love for her and hints at his involvement in her husband's murder.
 He has been pursued to the house by the RUC and is arrested and taken away.

-Most of the movie was filmed in Drogheda in locations around the town, including Barrack Street and St. Finian's Park.